Tucked away in the heart of the beautiful Prattigau Valley, Klosters is a hidden gem which has maintained its authentic charm. Chalets built

 Klosters is lucky to have more than its fair share of fabulous restaurants and at the time of writing they boast more “Gault Millau” points per

-capita than anywhere else is Switzerland!
+capita than nearly anywhere else is Switzerland!
 But it is not all haute cuisine and there are also charming places where you can enjoy fondue and other

 local specialities.
 Later in the evening, friends tend to meet up for a relaxing evening drink at either the piano bar of the Chesa Grischuna or